storyfeet/dugi_bialan/content/works/little_red.md

 # He spoke to her "where are you going?"

-go "mi da ma ma min mi lon bog ziasi bi man giasi ei delo beba dis. is-ma li belin iagi"
+go "mi da ma ma min mi lon bo ziasi bi man giasi ei delo beba dis. is-ma li belin iagi"

 # "I'm going to my granny on the other side of the woods with this vegetable soup.
 She's feeling sick"